Vanessa Neumann: Professional career

-In the 1990s, Neumann worked as a journalist in Caracas for English-language newspaper The Daily Journal, and then in corporate planning and finance at Venezuelan petrochemicals conglomerate Corimon, the time of its ADR listing on the NYSE.

-While pursuing her doctorate, she volunteered for UNICEF for four years, starting in 2001, raising funds from individual and corporate donors and traveling to Tanzania to coordinate with the local health administration on tetanus vaccinations.
+While pursuing her doctorate, she volunteered for UNICEF, starting in 2001, raising funds from individual and corporate donors and travelling to Tanzania to coordinate with the local health administration on tetanus vaccinations.
+She has worked for the Foreign Policy Research Institute.
 At the Centre for Applied Philosophy and Public Ethics (CAPPE) in Canberra, Australia, in 2006, she supported Thomas Pogge's research into reform of the global institutional order for the alleviation of extreme poverty.
-While working as adjunct assistant professor of philosophy at Hunter College of The City University of New York, she was also an analyst at the International Institute for Strategic Studies in London, where she conducted research into Latin American security, particularly the role of Venezuela in providing haven and funding for the Colombian FARC guerrilla movement.
-She became editor-at-large for Diplomat, a UK magazine on diplomacy in the UK and EU.
-In 2009 - 2010, Neumann worked in the field in Colombia on the reintegration of paramilitaries.
+While working as adjunct assistant professor of philosophy at Hunter College of The City University of New York, she was also an analyst at the International Institute for Strategic Studies in London, where she worked on armed conflict in Colombia.
 In 2013, the year Vanessa Neumann, Inc. became Asymmetrica, Neumann was the academic reviewer for the United States Special Operations Command (SOCOM) teaching text on counterinsurgency in Colombia.

 Neumann's academic talks are centered on three areas of research: Venezuela, crime-terror pipelines, and foreign investment (particularly from China) in the Latin American energy sector.
-She is also a cited expert on illicit financial flows from Chinese counterfeiting.
+She wrote a 2017 article for The Daily Beast on illicit financial flows from Chinese counterfeiting.

-Neumann is a commentator on politics and a vocal critic of the Hugo Chávez and Nicolás Maduro regimes, and she cites organized crime conducted by them as a cause of oppression in her native Venezuela.
-Her book Blood Profits: How American Consumers Unwittingly Fund Terrorists has drawn support from exiled Venezuelan opposition leaders and she cites organized crime by the Maduro regime as a cause of the economic collapse and human rights violations in her native Venezuela.
+Neumann is a commentator on politics and a vocal critic of the Hugo Chávez and Nicolás Maduro governments.
+She alleges that organized crime conducted by them is a cause of oppression in Venezuela.
+She supports US sanctions on Venezuela.
+Her book Blood Profits: How American Consumers Unwittingly Fund Terrorists has drawn support from exiled Venezuelan opposition leaders and she alleges that organized crime by the Maduro government is a cause of what she describes as an economic collapse and human rights violations in Venezuela.

-Neumann has published articles in The Wall Street Journal, The Daily Beast, The (London) Sunday Times, The Guardian, The Daily Telegraph, The Weekly Standard, Standpoint and many other publications.
-She appears regularly on CNN, CNNE, Fox Business, Al Jazeera, NTN24, GloboTV, and other networks.
-She is a regular guest on Varney & Co.
+Neumann has published articles in The Wall Street Journal, and The Daily Beast.
+She has appeared on CNN, CNNE and Fox Business.
 She was once introduced as a panelist by a Department of State official.
 Her written work has been used by the American Enterprise Institute.
-Neumann's research on Venezuela and crime-terror pipelines has been cited in Matthew Levitt's book Hezbollah: The Global Footprint of Lebanon's Party of God (Washington, DC: Georgetown UP, 2013) and Louise Shelley's Dirty Entanglements: Corruption, Crime and Terrorism (New York: Cambridge UP, 2014), among other works.